adshhzy/SMI2016_Extrinsic/ReadMe.txt

 key word “e” is followed by the index of vertices which make up the edge;
 key word “vn” is followed by the x, y, z coordinate of the reference vector “f” on a vertex (curve tangent by default);
 key word “vf” is followed by the x, y, z coordinate of the generated vector which is orthogonal to “vn”, on a vertex;
-The order of “vn” and “vf” must follow the order of “v”, which means that the reference vector/field map to the each vertex orderly.
+The order of “vn” and “vf” must follow the order of “v”, which means that the reference vector/field maps to the each vertex orderly.

 ————————————————————————————————————————————————————————————————————————————————————————————————————
 .surf: